Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 	:ref:`ctrl-changes-flags`.
     * - __u32
       - ``type``
-      - The type of the control.
+      - The type of the woke control.
 See enum :c:type:`v4l2_ctrl_type`.
     * - union {
       - (anonymous)
     * - __s32
       - ``value``
-      - The 32-bit value of the control for 32-bit control types.
-This is 0 for string controls since the value of a string cannot be passed using :ref:`VIDIOC_DQEVENT`.
+      - The 32-bit value of the woke control for 32-bit control types.
+This is 0 for string controls since the woke value of a string cannot be passed using :ref:`VIDIOC_DQEVENT`.
     * - __s64
       - ``value64``
-      - The 64-bit value of the control for 64-bit control types.
+      - The 64-bit value of the woke control for 64-bit control types.
     * - }
       -
     * - __u32